Undergraduate Degree Minors

 Computer Information Technology Minor

-Gain applicable skills in a career field that the Bureau of Labor Statistics projects will grow 11% from 2019 to 2029 — nearly three times the rate for all occupations.1
+Gain applicable skills in a career field that the Bureau of Labor Statistics projects will grow much faster than the average for all occupations from 2023 to 2033, with about 356,700 job openings per year.1

 The Computer Information Technology minor consists of 21 credit hours distributed as follows: